 All students at THPS are encouraged to participate in the Premier's Reading Challenge.
-In stage 2 students are4 expected to complete the challenge independently.
+In stage 3 students are expected to complete the challenge independently.
 They will have access to a broad selection of PRC in the classroom and library and will be provided with time to engage in silent reading.
-Students continue to learn how to access PRC website and will receive adequate time during library to manage their Personal Reading Logs.
+Students will receive adequate and support during library to manage their Personal Reading Logs.
 Further information will be communicated via School Bytes when the challenge commences at the end of February.